SDTools-support/support/jup/collab_TMW.md

 Regressions/roadblocks
  - 😠 How to implement cell based tooltips ?
+   - @TMW.mt may occur in the future
+   - Current bypass thought use cell extention on focus capability (but will fail for pop/categorical/edit)
  - ☹ How to analyze rendering performance on the JS side ?
 - Use cases
   - [TagList](https://www.sdtools.com/helpcur/base/sdtweb.html#_taglist), ChannelTab, [FEMLink](https://www.sdtools.com/helpcur/base/sdttab.html#tabfemlink)